Last Updated on June 1, 2026

 Recognizing and Mounting the Drive

-Once you download and install the Paragon software, connect your Linux hard drive to your PC and launch the application.
-In most cases, the software will automatically detect the ext4 partition and mount it for you.
+Once you download and install the Paragon software, connect your Linux hard drive to your PC.
+Launch the application from your desktop shortcut.
+In most cases, the software will automatically detect the ext4 partition and mount it for you instantly.

 Choosing Your Access Permissions

 When you click Mount, a dialog box will appear asking how you want Windows to handle the drive.
-You need to make two choices here:
+You need to make two distinct choices here.
+If you only need to copy files off the Linux drive to save them, select Read-only.
+This prevents Windows from accidentally altering any files or messing up your strict Linux file permissions.

-Click the green Mount button to confirm.
-The software dashboard will update to show you the current status, indicating exactly what file system the drive uses, the total storage capacity, and whether it is safely mounted.
+Click the green Mount button to confirm your configuration choices.
+The software dashboard will update immediately to show you the current status.
+It indicates exactly what file system the drive uses and the total storage capacity.
+It also verifies whether it is safely mounted and ready for use.

 Browsing Your Files in Windows

-Double-click the new drive to open it.
-You will see the standard Linux directory structure (folders like boot, dev, etc, and home).
+Double click the new drive to open it.
+You will see the standard Linux directory structure immediately.
+You will find familiar system folders like boot, dev, and home.
 You can now copy, paste, and navigate through these folders exactly as if it were a standard Windows flash drive.

 Automating Future Connections

-Click the main menu settings in the Paragon app and ensure Mount automatically is toggled to On.
-The next time you boot into Windows, your Linux partition will immediately be ready and waiting for you in File Explorer.
+Look for the specific system behavior controls in this menu.
+Ensure the Mount automatically switch is toggled to On.
+The next time you boot into Windows, your Linux partition will immediately be ready and waiting for you directly in File Explorer.

 Critical Warning: Ignore Windows Format Prompts

-Clicking that button will instantly wipe your entire Linux drive, destroying all your files.
-Simply click Cancel on the Windows warning box, ignore it entirely, and open your third-party Paragon software to mount the drive safely.
+Do not click the Format disk button under any circumstances.
+Clicking that button will instantly wipe your entire Linux drive.
+It destroys all your files permanently.
+Simply click Cancel on the Windows warning box and ignore it entirely.
+You must open your third party Paragon software to mount the drive safely.

 For additional training resources, check out our online IT training courses.